Clinical Trials Frequently Asked Questions

 Because the medical team is closely monitoring the enrollee's health condition, immediate measures can be taken should a decline in health occur.
 The patient's health will not be compromised because he or she is enrolled in a trial.

-Where are the GCS clinical trials being studied?
+Where are clinical trials being studied?

 Who can participate in a clinical trial?